robinkarim/Production-Book/docs/mai/getting-started-with-mai.rst

 Create Analytics JWT
 ^^^^^^^^^^^^^^^^^^^^^

 The connected product mobile app will use a JSON web token (JWT) to confirm its scope of control when it calls the CIRRENT™ cloud.
-The App API Key and Secret are generated using Cirrent Console using link  https://console.cirrent.com/api-keys .
+The App API Key and Secret are generated using CIRRENT™ Console using link  https://console.cirrent.com/api-keys .
 Please click “Create API Key” button and choose key type as “app” as shown below.

 .. image:: ../img/image-1.png